 - 96px: Favicon used by the Google TV platform

 - 114px: iPhone 4+ home screen icon (twice the standard size for the retina display)

 What Formats do I Use for a Favicon?

 In contrast to the past when a favicon needed to be in the Windows ICO format, there are now a few different formatting options.
 Below is a look at each one in more depth:

 - Windows ICO: The ICO is by far the most widely supported file.
-The benefits to the ICO is that it can contain multiple resolutions and bit depths, which works very well and is especially useful for Windows.
-ICO also offers a 32 pixel icon which is useful for Internet Explorer Windows 7 taskbar.
+The benefit of the ICO is that it can contain multiple resolutions and bit depths, which works very well and is especially useful for Windows.
+ICO also offers a 32-pixel icon which is useful for Internet Explorer Windows 7 taskbar.
 It is also the only format that doesn’t use the <link> element.